 Applying a service design lens to this project is crucial since there are so many interconnected layers of stakeholders with differing needs and goals, as well as a vast number of end users who rely on WxPO weather data for mission-critical tasks.

 Chris Cairns: What do you see yourself accomplishing in the next six months?

 Charlye Tran: Over the course of the next six months, I imagine the work with the WxPO will transition to further prototyping and testing of our solutions to address some of their biggest challenges with moving the cloud migration efforts forward.

 Separately, we’ve been working with faculty at the UC San Diego Design Lab on developing a curriculum to help teach service design to both students and Air Force service members.
-We’ll also be finalizing service design as a service within the BESPIN Design Lab and working in partnership with them as they take on their first clients.
+We’ll also be finalizing service design as a service within the BESPIN Design Studio and working in partnership with them as they take on their first clients.